-"I thought I would need 'nursing tops', but once my baby finally arrived I realised that my normal clothes (and favourite maternity tops) all worked much better.
+"I thought I would need special nursing tops, but once my baby finally arrived, I realised that my normal clothes (and favourite maternity tops) all worked much better.
 I could pop my baby under my top to feed her, and she would be tucked up next to my skin.

 "It took me a while to get the hang of attaching her easily without looking, but soon I felt confident feeding almost anywhere.
 I've never had any negative comments from other people.
-I don't think people realise I'm feeding a baby most of the time."
+I do not think people realise I'm feeding a baby most of the time."

 Claire, from Aberystwyth

-"At first, I couldn't imagine how I would be able to feed the twins away from home.
-I was really nervous, as they each took half an hour to feed, and I would only be able to feed one at a time when I was out.
-But then I became so confident, that I hardly noticed I was feeding them."
+"At first, I could not imagine how I would be able to feed the twins away from home.
+I was really nervous, as they each took half an hour to feed, and I would only be able to feed 1 at a time when I was out.
+But then I became so confident that I hardly noticed I was feeding them."